-Steve's words of "I can do this all day!" are first used early on against a thug beating him up outside a movie theatre and later used towards the end against the Red Skull while he is punching the crap out of Steve.
+Steve's words of "I can do this all day!" are first used early on against a thug beating him up outside a movie theater and later used towards the end against the Red Skull while he is punching the crap out of Steve.
 This ties in with Steve wanting to fight because he hates bullies, showing that he sees the Red Skull as just one more bully.

 In Arnim Zola's first appearance, we can only see his face through a small magnifying glass.
 This hints at his eventual appearance in the comics, where he survives into the present day in a cyborg body that's mostly just a giant TV screen with his face on it.